jess215/fcf_invoicing/README.md

 - Invoice date will be pre-populated
 - Summary, optional, but can list a description of event
 - Tax, will be set to default sales tax
-- Type, will need to include if it's fresh floral arrangement, plant, gift shop item, or other
+- Category of item will need to include if it's fresh floral arrangement, plant, gift shop item, or other
-- If floral arrangement is selected, will need to include FloraNext order number
+- If a floral arrangement is selected, will need to include FloraNext order number
 - May or may not include Clover order, we may add it into Clover once payment is received, will be based on which workflow makes the most sense for designers

 ## Ability to track a payment on an invoice